Support Now

 The only leasable indoor turf in western Wisconsin is a quarter-size field with low ceilings — serving under a third of WWS's 2,157 soccer participants and no other sport.
 Teams travel up to an hour for home games and play late-night hours just to compete.

-A full-size dome means year-round training for every skill level, no travel burden.
+A full-size dome means year-round training for every skill level serving multiple sports and no travel burden.

 Gap 02